| CHAPTER D5 A LITERAL INTERPRETATION: MAKING MUCH OF THE WORD OF GOD |

 after death and believed there was no spirit realm (Ac 23:8).
 Christ

-not only accurately recorded the words God used, but was even accurate down to
+only accurately recorded the words God used, but was even accurate down to the tense

-the tense of the words, such as “I am the God of Abraham, and the
+of the words, such as “I am the God of Abraham, and the God of Isaac,

-point that Abraham, Isaac, and Jacob were still alive when God said that
+Abraham, Isaac, and Jacob were still alive when God said that to Moses!

-to Moses!
 What was Christ’s proof that they were still alive?
-It was the fact
+It was the fact that the

-that the black and white print on the page in the Bible says God used the
+black and white print on the page in the Bible says God used the present tense am

 The above paragraph underscores the